taw00/dashcore-rpm/README-dashcore-binaries.md

-# Dash Core for Fedora Linux, CentOS, and RHEL<br />*...Wallet, Node, and Masternode*
+# Dash Core Binary (pre-built) RPM Packages for Fedora Linux, CentOS, and RHEL<br />*...Wallet, Node, and Masternode*

 This document describes what is available for Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) users seeking natively compiled Dash Core software.
 This